 * independent publishing

-* recovering and adjusting to vision loss for individuals/families
+* recovering and adjusting to vision loss

-* sheltering people with visual impairments
+* emergency sheltering for people with visual impairments

-*sheltering pets and service dogs
+* emergency sheltering for pets and service dogs

 * training and working with a guide or service dog